Dtar380/PyLauncher/README.md

 Now just by running the `Run.bat` file you'll be able to play Minecraft for Free!

-## :loudspeaker: Anouncements
+## :loudspeaker: Announcements

 **NEW VERSION RELEASE!!!**

-Version 0.2 realse as a bugfix and a content update.
+Version 0.2 release as a bugfix and a content update.
 This version fixes the connection error by making unable the user to install new versions and only using versions all ready installed by the user.
 This version also adds the ability to use custom Mod Loaders by installing them and then creating a installations with all ready installed versions and the ability to install Mod Packs via .mrpack files which can be downloaded from the [Modrinth](https://modrinth.com) page.

 ## Working On